-- check your original documents to make sure you have the right to rent a property in England
+- check your documents or carry out an online right to rent check to make sure you can rent a property in England

-- check the documents of any other adults living in the property
+- check the documents or carry out an online right to rent check of any other adults living in the property

 - make copies of your documents and keep them until you leave the property